 The Mozambican Navy placed an order with CMN to design and construct the first batch of three HSI 32 interceptor vessels in September 2013.

-The first vessel was launched at the company's facility in Cherbourg in March 2015.
-It reached a maximum continuous speed of 51kts during its initial sea trials, which began in April 2015.
-The first batch is scheduled to be delivered in mid 2015.
+The first vessel was launched at the company’s facility in Cherbourg in March 2015.
+It reached a maximum continuous speed of 51k during its initial sea trials, which began in April 2015.
+The first batch was scheduled to be delivered in mid-2015.

 The next batch of three interceptor vessels was ordered by the Mozambique Navy in January 2015.
-The deliveries are expected to start in December 2015.
+The deliveries were expected to start in December 2015.

 HSI 32 interceptor vessel design and features